 4. Accommodate each new hire’s preferred learning method.

-People learn in different ways, so your new hire training plan should be adaptable to various learning styles.
-Conforming to a new hire’s preferred learning method can help your training stick more quickly, reducing the amount of instruction a new hire needs before they can perform in their role effectively.
+People learn differently, so your new-hire training plan should adapt to various learning styles.
+Conforming to a new hire’s preferred learning method can help reduce the instruction a new hire needs to perform in their role effectively.

-“When training new employees, it is important to engage them in a way that best suits their ability to learn the most,” said SEO consultancy owner Jase Rodley.
+“When training new employees, it is important to engage them in a way that best suits their ability to learn the most,” said Jase Rodley, founder and SEO service provider at Dialed Labs.
 “People can often differ in how they will best get a handle on something.”

-You’re likely to see three main learning styles emerge among new hires:
+You’re likely to see three main learning styles among new hires:

-- Visual: Some new hires prefer to learn processes by watching someone actively perform tasks the first time.
+- Visual.
+Some new hires prefer to learn processes by watching someone actively perform tasks.

-- Repetition: Other new hires need to take a hands-on approach to learning, performing the task themselves several times before they can commit it to memory.
+- Hands-on.
+Other employees like to take a hands-on approach to learning by performing the task themselves several times before they can commit it to memory.